 Five years ago Trayvon Martin was shot.
-On Sunday, gunshots were fired in Burlington and a stray bullet entered an apartment with a sleeping child.
-Recently in Kansas, two Indian-American engineers, Srinivas Kuchibhotla and Alok Madasani, were enjoying a drink after work at a bar when someone at the bar started heckling them, yelling "Get out of my country." and then later shot them both, wounding Alok and killing Srinivas.
+Recently, gunshots were fired in Burlington and a stray bullet entered an apartment with a sleeping child.
+In Kansas, two Indian-American engineers, Srinivas Kuchibhotla and Alok Madasani, were enjoying a drink after work at a bar when someone at the bar started heckling them, yelling "Get out of my country." and then later shot them both, wounding Alok and killing Srinivas.
 The Washington Post recounts Srinivas's wife's statements two days after he was murdered...

 “He wanted to succeed so much in this industry, and do so much for this country —” She had to pause.
 “I’m sorry,” she said.
 “He did not deserve a death like this.”